Undergraduate Business Administration

 Concentration

-The Concentration allows students to gain knowledge and expertise in a particular area of business practice.
-Students must complete one of the following concentrations.
+Students must complete one concentration that allows them to gain knowledge and expertise in a particular area of business practice.
 For students electing to complete an additional major, the concentration requirement is waived (as is the minor requirement) and students must complete three business elective courses as part of the waived concentration requirement.
 Concentration courses cannot double-count with any other degree requirement including the minor requirement.

 Business Electives

 Students must complete 18 units of Business Electives.
-A business elective course is any Business course (70-xxx) that is not being used to satisfy another degree requirement.
+A business elective course is any Business course (70-3xx) that is not being used to satisfy another degree requirement.
 This can include 21-270 Introduction to Mathematical Finance and upper-level Economics courses (73-3xx and above).
-Business Electives cannot double-count with any other degree requirement including the minor.
+Business Electives cannot double-count with any other degree requirement, including the minor.

 Minor